harlan-zw/unlighthouse/docs/content/index.md

 </div>

 #title
-Scan your entire website with Google Lighthouse
+Like Lighthouse, but it scans every single page.

 #description
+Scan your entire site with Google Lighthouse in 2 minutes (on average).
 Open source, fully configurable with minimal setup.
-Complete site scan in 2 minutes (on average).
 ::